PyramidAGI/random/README.md

 You can combine PSDs into a so-called 'pyramid landscape'.

-A pyramid landscape can be composed in such a way that it is convergent and leads to a human-like problem solver.
+A pyramid landscape can be composed in such a way that it is convergent and forms a human-like problem solver.